The Rivoli: Recent history

 In 2014, the original owners Rosenbaum, Stearn, and Strasburg sold the business to Jenna Wood, Sarah Henning, and Jessica McHardy.
 Henning left the venture in early 2020; several months later amid the COVID-19 pandemic, remaining partners Wood and McHardy listed the business for sale for Can$500,000.

 In May 2022, on the occasion of The Kids in the Hall television show returning after 27 years, the Rivoli unveiled a plaque honouring the troupe and recognizing its association with the venue.

 In popular culture

-The Rivoli is significant to the plot of the Canadian mockumentary-sitcom web series Nirvana the Band the Show, as well as its sequel television series Nirvanna the Band the Show and movie Nirvanna the Band the Show the Movie.
+The Rivoli is significant to the plot of the Canadian mockumentary-sitcom web series Nirvana the Band the Show, as well as its sequel television series Nirvanna the Band the Show and feature film Nirvanna the Band the Show the Movie.
 Series creators and lifelong best friends Matt Johnson and Jay McCarrol star as fictionalised versions of themselves attempting to book a show at the Rivoli for their band.
-The series is shot on location in Toronto, and most episodes feature scenes recorded on the premises of the Rivoli during business hours.
+The series is shot on location in Toronto, with most episodes featuring scenes recorded on the premises of the Rivoli during business hours.